mjdecker/mjdecker.github.io/_notes/software-architecture/design-patterns/intro.md

 	* E.g., *Template Method*

 # Pattern Scope
-* Scope is the domin over which a pattern applies
+* Scope is the domain over which a pattern applies
 	* Class - relationships between base classes and their subclasses (static semantics)
 	* Object -  relationships between peer objects (composition)
 		* Most powerful form of reuse via variation of composition